 If you fail to register a fictitious name in Pennsylvania, your business is considered an unregistered entity.
 As such, it can’t use the courts of Pennsylvania to enforce a contract that was entered into using the DBA name.
 Enforcement is prevented until registration, and the court may impose a $500 penalty on your entity.

+Visit the Department of State’s website for the most updated fee schedule for DBA registration.
 U.S. military veterans and reservists can have all fees waived if they can prove their status with any DBA name application.

 The average processing time to register a DBA name in Pennsylvania is seven to 10 business days.
 It is faster to register online than to apply through the mail.